BjoernTroldahl/Perforce-Automation-Tool/README.md

 1. First make sure that Perforce Helix Core and P4V are both installed on your PC, and that you have set up a workspace directory for Perforce.
 2. Download this GitHub repository as a ZIP-file under the Code tab and unzip it into a folder.
 3. You should now be able to run the tool either as a stand-alone application with the .exe-file or by opening the main.py file in an IDE environment like Visual Studio Code and then running the script.
+4. Now enjoy simple and automated workflows using the tool!